thomas-haslwanter/statsintro/rst/statsDistributions.rst

    value for the CDF?"

 -  *Inverse survival function (ISF)*: the name says it all.

+**Note:**

+In Python, the most elegant way of working with distribution function is a two-step procedure:

+  - In the first step, you create your distribution (e.g. *nd = stats.norm()*).
+Note that is a *distribution* (in Python parlance a "frozen distribution"), not a function yet!
+  - In the second step, you decide which function you want to use from this distribution, , and calculate the function value for the desired x-input (e.g. *y = nd.cdf(x)*)

 See also the ipython notebook `distribution_normal.ipynb <http://nbviewer.ipython.org/url/work.thaslwanter.at/CSS/Code/distribution_normal.ipynb>`_: